Ask your friend whose wedding day has come and gone, “What do you remember from your special day?”

 Here’s how the Mr. has stopped time and given his bride opportunities to note specific memories of her wedding day.
 And the beauty is, she can do the same for her groom.

 This won’t take much time to stop time for each other.
-Implement this plan and know you can help carve out memories that last a lifetime.
+Implement this plan and know you can help carve out memories from your wedding day that last a lifetime.
 You can keep special moments from disappearing in the haze.
 Even though there’s so many people to greet, so much love to absorb, you will remember the day, the hours that led to your welcoming the future that was waiting, peering its promise around the door at you.